-Eslick, a Democrat, was the representative for Tennessee's 7th congressional district from 1931 to 1933.
+Eslick was the representative for Tennessee’s 7th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From Dec 1925 to Jun 1932, Eslick missed 11 of 352 roll call votes, which is 3.1%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Jun 1932.
 The chart below reports missed votes over time.